 • Nîmes location: 186 Chemin du Carreau de Lanes, 30900 Nîmes

-As they do every summer, the tutoring associations at the University of Montpellier (Montpellier Health Tutoring Association, Pharmacy Tutors Association, Nîmes Health Tutoring) are organizing a pre-semester workshop to help PASS and LAS students prepare as thoroughly as possible.
+As they do every summer, the tutoring associations at the University of Montpellier (Montpellier Health Tutoring Association, Pharmacy Tutors Association, Nîmes Health Tutoring) organize a Pre-Semester Workshop to help PASS and LAS students prepare as thoroughly as possible.
 This initiative aims to ease the transition into the academic year through introductory courses and guidance on study methods, while also promoting well-being and social life.

-The SPR: A Key Asset for the Year
+The SPR: An Asset for the Year Ahead

 Participating in the SPR makes it easier to settle into the academic year.
-In fact, we offer both coursework and study skills sessions that help students avoid being caught off guard by the academic requirements of the PASS or LAS programs.
+In fact, we offer both coursework and study skills sessions that help students avoid being caught off guard by the way work is organized in the PASS or LAS programs.

 • SPR PASS runs from Monday, August 22, through Saturday, September 3.